-You will use the GIS app to acquire specific data about the location of each seed collection including latitude and longitude coordinates.
-Specific directions on how to use the GIS app are in Appendix G. A training webinar will accompany this manual in order to provide further assistance to seed collection participants.
+Team Leads and/or Data Collectors for each team will be assigned login credentials by their State Coordinator in order to use the Survey123 App to acquire specific data about the location of each seed collection, including latitude and longitude coordinates.
+This data is vital to helping us track the seed from collection through distribution.
+Specific directions on how to download and use the GIS app are in Appendix G. A training webinar will accompany this manual in order to provide further assistance to seed collection participants.